Do you love running trails but the trails aren’t loving your feet back? It sounds like you need the best trail running shoes for backpacking.

 The last entry in our search for the best trail running shoes for backpacking is the Nike Air Zoom Terra Kiger 4.
 This shoe features a breathable flymesh upper that provides a more lightweight feel.
 The Flywire cables work with the laces to improve both balance and comfort while running.
 The Phylon midsole with Zoom Air units in the heel and forefoot gives you more spring to each step.
 Additionally, it has a top cap for added protection from debris like rocks and tree roots.
 Finally, the waffle design with exaggerated lugs on the bottom gives the shoe incredible grip and traction on wet surfaces.

-Amazon customers rated this shoe 4.7 out of 5 stars.
 One customer said the shoe had a lightweight feel and very thick tread that made it perfect for the trail.
 Moreover, customer after customer raved about the shoe’s comfort and durability.
 One customer noted the backs tended to come up a little far.
 He claimed that the shoes gave his son blisters on his heels.

-This product can cost from $ to $$.
 Plus, it includes a 2-year limited warranty.

 Here Are the Best of the Best Trail Running Shoes for Backpacking

 Our top two best trail running shoes for backpacking are the Salomon XA Pro 3D GTX® and the Altra King MT 1.5.
 The Salomon model was the best waterproof shoe on our list, while the Altra model proved to be the best breathable shoe.
 Both shoes feature highly sophisticated traction and cushioning.
 They also are both very affordable and have great warranties.

 Most importantly, a sizable majority of customers raved about the durability, comfort, and value the shoes have to offer.
 We hope you’ve found this information about the best trail running shoes for backpacking useful in your search.
 Good luck and keep it moving.